 Whereas Advisors who are Financial planners too will advise you on each and every aspect related to your personal finances like Insurance, Taxes, loans, Estate and Succession, etc.

-You may not seek it all right away but sooner or later you will definitely seek advice on all these subjects, as all these are important aspects in personal finance management.
+You may not seek it all right away but sooner or later you will definitely seek advice on all these subjects, as all these are important aspects of personal finance management.

-When SEBI came out with SEBI Investment Advisor Regulation in 2013, at that time its intention was to regulate the advice on which Advisors are charging fees and specifically doing Financial Planning.
+When SEBI came out with SEBI Investment Advisor Regulations in 2013, at that time its intention was to regulate the advice on which Advisors are charging fees and specifically doing Financial Planning.

-That time they have allowed advisors to earned commissions if they are in corporate structure or in the name of some family member provided the proper disclosures were given to the client.
+That time they have allowed advisors to earn commissions if they are in corporate structure or in the name of some family member provided the proper disclosures were given to the client.